phax/peppol-commons/README.md

 # News and noteworthy

+v11.0.4 - 2025-07-20
+* Added Peppol PKI G3 certificates into `PeppolTrustedCA`

-* v11.0.3 - 2025-07-17
+v11.0.3 - 2025-07-17
 * Updated to Peppol eDEC Code Lists v9.3

-* v11.0.2 - 2025-07-16
+v11.0.2 - 2025-07-16
 * Added support for the new Peppol G3 PKI and preconfifured trust stores (using PKCS12 format)
 * Deprecated the `complete-truststore.jks` constant - it will not be taken over for the Peppol G3 PKI!

-* v11.0.1 - 2025-06-25
+v11.0.1 - 2025-06-25
 * Fixed the determination of the Peppol Certificate subject for a Redrect, if no `X509SubjectName` element is present.

-* v11.0.0 - 2025-06-02
+v11.0.0 - 2025-06-02
 * Updated to Peppol eDEC Code Lists v9.2
 * Removed `Pfuoi420` annotation and all methods that were marked with it.
 This means, this version only supports Peppol Policy for use of Identifiers v4.3.0 or later.
 * Added a `getClone` method to the the NAPTR based URL providers
 * Removed all deprecated methods and classes, that were marked for removal in the previous releases
 * Removed the MLS builder "Response Code" per Line Response
 * The `PeppolMLSLineResponseBuilder` can now deal with multiple responses per "Line Response"

-* v10.5.1 - 2025-05-29
+v10.5.1 - 2025-05-29
 * The `PeppolMLSBuilder` now correctly requires the issue time with a mandatory time zone

-* v10.5.0 - 2025-04-15
+v10.5.0 - 2025-04-15
 * Moved the interface `ISMPFollowRedirectCallback` to its own package
 * Extended BDXR1 and BDXR2 clients to also support the `ISMPFollowRedirectCallback`

-* v10.4.3 - 2025-05-14
+v10.4.3 - 2025-05-14
 * Introduced new interface `ISMPFollowRedirectCallback`
 * The `ISMPServiceMetadataProvider.getServiceMetadata(OrNull)` methods received an overload with an optional `ISMPFollowRedirectCallback`

-* v10.4.2 - 2025-05-13
+v10.4.2 - 2025-05-13
 * Deprecated the eB2B specific trust stores

-* v10.4.1 - 2025-05-11
+v10.4.1 - 2025-05-11
 * Disabled certain SBDH validations if they payload is non-XML
 * Added a predefined method in `PeppolSBDHData` to determine if a payload is XML or not.

-* v10.4.0 - 2025-05-09
+v10.4.0 - 2025-05-09
 * All created NAPTR URLs are now created in lowercase only
 * Improved the `PeppolMLSBuilder` so that it can also be filled from existing `ApplicationResponse` objects
 * Made Peppol Participant Identifier Value checks more strict, so that they must start with 4 digits and a colon (as in `0000:id`)
 * Added support for `MLS_TO` and `MLS_TYPE` SBDH entries

-* v10.3.2 - 2025-04-29
+v10.3.2 - 2025-04-29
 * Added new class `PeppolConfigurableURLProvider` that allows to switch between CNAME and NAPTR based lookups

-* v10.3.1 - 2025-04-29
+v10.3.1 - 2025-04-29
 * Deprecated class `PeppolURLProvider`
 * Using class `PeppolNaptrURLProvider` instead of class `PeppolURLProvider` to comply to the Peppol Policy for use of Identifiers 4.4.0

-* v10.3.0 - 2025-04-28 (supports Peppol Policy for use of Identifiers up to 4.4.0)
+v10.3.0 - 2025-04-28 (supports Peppol Policy for use of Identifiers up to 4.4.0)
 * Extended Peppol participant identifier value length to 135 for Peppol Policy for use of Identifiers 4.4.0
 * Moved annotations`@Pfuoi420`, `@Pfuoi430` and `@Pfuoi440` to the submodule `peppol-id` into package `com.helger.peppolid.peppol`
 * This release deprecates all Policy for use of Identifiers 4.2.0 related classes and methods as they become obsolete on May 15th, 2025

-* v10.2.1 - 2025-04-14
+v10.2.1 - 2025-04-14
 * Renamed all classes `DBNAllianceXHEDocument*` to `DBNAllianceXHEData*`
 * Fixed type case error in regards to XHE `PayloadContent`

-* v10.2.0 - 2025-04-11
+v10.2.0 - 2025-04-11
 * Requires at least ph-commons 11.2.1
 * Added new submodule `dbnalliance-commons` containing shared DBNAlliance stuff
 * Removed enum `EPeppolCertificateCheckResult` in favour of `ECertificateCheckResult` from ph-security
 * Deprecated class `PeppolCAChecker` in favour of `TrustedCAChecker` from ph-security
 * Deprecated remaining methods in `PeppolCertificateHelper` in favour of new class `PeppolTrustedCA`
 * Deprecated class `PeppolKeyStoreHelper` in favoid of new class `PeppolTrustStores`

-* v10.1.0 - 2025-03-16
+v10.1.0 - 2025-03-16
 * Added new submodule `peppol-mls` to support the member review version of Peppol MLS
 * Removed submodule `peppol-ap-helper` as it is not a top-level project at https://github.com/phax/peppol-ap-support

-* v10.0.2 - 2025-03-04
+v10.0.2 - 2025-03-04
 * Updated to Peppol eDEC Code Lists v9.1
 * Updated to Peppol eDEC Code Lists XSD v2.5

-* v10.0.1 - 2025-02-26
+v10.0.1 - 2025-02-26
 * Fixed a stupid copy paste in class `DBNAlliancePayload`.
 See [#59](https://github.com/phax/peppol-commons/issues/59) - thx @taalexlistex
 * Fixed predefined Customization ID for DBNAlliance.
 See [#60](https://github.com/phax/peppol-commons/issues/60) - thx @taalexlistex
 * Added support for eB2B AP Production Trust Store as a predefined truststore

-* v10.0.0 - 2025-02-03
+v10.0.0 - 2025-02-03
 * Updated to ph-commons 11.2.0
 * Added new submodule `peppol-ap-helper`
 * Removed all deprecated classes, methods and fields
 * Moved the following class and methods into ph-commons and removed the local classes and methods
     * Moved `IURLDownloader` to ph-commons
     * Moved `ExpiringObject` to ph-datetime
     * Moved `TrustedCACertificates`, `CRLCache`, `CRLDownloader`, `CRLHelper`, `AbstractRevocationCheckBuilder`, `CertificateRevocationCheckerDefaults`, `ERevocationCheckMode`, `ERevoked`, `IRevokedIndicator` and `RevocationCheckResultCache` to ph-security
     * Moved method `PeppolKeyStoreHelper.getAllTrustedCertificates` to `KeyStoreHelper`
 * Renamed `EPeppolSBDHDocumentReadError` to `EPeppolSBDHDataError` and moved to `com.helger.peppol.sbdh`
 * Renamed `PeppolSBDHDocumentReader` to `PeppolSBDHDataReader` and moved to `com.helger.peppol.sbdh`
 * Renamed `PeppolSBDHDocumentReadException` to `PeppolSBDHDataReadException` and moved to `com.helger.peppol.sbdh`
 * Renamed `PeppolSBDHDocumentWriter` to `PeppolSBDHDataWriter` and moved to `com.helger.peppol.sbdh`
 * Removed interface `IParticipantIdentifierScheme`
 * Renamed class `ParticipantIdentifierSchemeManager` to `PeppolParticipantIdentifierSchemeManager`

 * v9.7.2 - 2025-01-08
     * Updated to OpenPeppol eDEC Code Lists v9.0
 * v9.7.1 - 2024-12-20